 Too Good To Go: End Food Waste

 Too Good To Go: End Food Waste is a well-regarded food & drink app that is completely free.
-With a 4.9/5 rating from 2.4M reviews, it maintains solid user satisfaction.
-Users particularly appreciate value and savings, though order cancellations and reliability remains a common concern.
+With a 4.9/5 rating from 2.5M reviews, it maintains solid user satisfaction.
+Users particularly appreciate high value for money, though rigid collection windows remains a common concern.

 What is Too Good To Go: End Food Waste?